Lizzie Borden Took an Axe

 She gave her father forty-one.

-Notice how the poem deliberately avoids any exploration of motive or emotion.
+A crucial aspect of this poem is its deliberate avoidance of any exploration of motive or emotion.
 There is no hint of why Lizzie might have committed such a terrible act, nor any indication of her feelings before, during, or after the event.
 The focus remains solely on the act of violence itself.
 This lack of context forces the reader to confront the raw brutality without the benefit of mitigating factors or psychological understanding.
-The use of numbers—“forty whacks” and “forty-one”—adds to this calculating quality, almost reducing the violence to a simple, cold count.
+The use of numbers, “forty whacks” and “forty-one,” adds to this calculating quality, almost reducing the violence to a simple, cold count, further emphasizing the poem’s objective and chilling tone.

 Literary and Poetic Devices in “Lizzie Borden Took an Axe”